 Jobspresso is another job board/curated remote jobs site.
 They call themselves the easiest way to find high-quality remote jobs in tech, marketing, customer support, and more.
 Jobspresso also allows you to upload your resume so that companies looking for remote workers can contact you directly if your skills are a match.

 Indeed is one of the leaders in remote job board sites.
-There are thousands of jobs available on Indeed across a diverse range of fields, from education and finance, to creative and even property management.
+There are thousands of jobs available on Indeed across a diverse range of fields, from education and finance to art and even property management.

 With the popularity of Indeed, companies have profiles with reviews, so you can see how these businesses are rated by their employees and if it is worth your while to even apply.
 With such a large library of listings, you can filter through salary, experience, and even benefits on offer.
 At the time of writing, you can find almost 200,000 remote jobs listed on Indeed.